Negative SEO Impact of RSS Feeds

 - Disable Feeds

 The first thing you should do is to disable the feed feature, so WordPress or any other CMS you’re using stops providing them.
 Basically, stop feeding spammers with feeds.
 Speaking of WordPress: as there is no way of doing this through WordPress, you have to install a plugin that does the job for you.
-The Disable Feed Plugin by Samir Shah is one of the most used and secure plugins as of 2018, and it’s free – install it, activate it – mission accomplished.
+The Disable Feed Plugin by Samir Shah is one of the most used and secure plugins as of 2023.
+It simple redirects all /feed/ back to the post or page.
+And it’s free – install it, activate it – mission accomplished.

 - Update Robots.txt